 Dr. Barry Komisaruk and others mapped the regional brain responses of women in an fMRI machine while they self-stimulated via the clitoris, vagina, or cervix.
-There were discernible differences in the responses, depending on where the stimulation occurred:
+There were discernible differences, depending on where the stimulation occurred:

 The pudendal nerve connects the clitoris, the pelvic nerve carries signals from the vagina, the hypogastric nerve connects with the cervix and uterus, and the vagus nerve travels from the cervix and uterus without passing through the spinal cord.

-And because the vagus nerve doesn’t pass through the spinal cord, stimulating the cervix can even bring some people with spinal cord damage to orgasm when they otherwise thought hope was lost.
+The vagus nerve doesn’t pass through the spinal cord.
+And because of that, stimulating the cervix can even bring some people with spinal cord damage to orgasm when they otherwise thought that hope was lost.

 When a skeptic disputes whether cervical orgasms are real, that means that there’s research left to do— nothing more and nothing less.
 That doesn’t mean that cervical orgasms aren’t there.
-It would be some serious horseshit to insist that people who experience cervical orgasms are delusional, liars, or don’t know their bodies.
+It would be some severe horseshit to insist that people who experience cervical orgasms are delusional, liars, or don’t know their bodies.

 It was only about 20 years ago that the general public began to understand that most of the clitoris is internal.
 Let that sink in.
-It took us that long to accept something so basic to understanding female pleasure.
-Of course the less common cervical orgasms are less well-studied.
+It took us that long to accept something so fundamental to understanding female pleasure.
+Of course, the less common cervical orgasms are less well-studied.

 Cervical orgasms or otherwise, what matters is having fun!

-There’s really one main question I (and probably you) care about: does knowing about cervical stimulation add fun to my sex life?
+There’s one main question I (and probably you) care about: does knowing about cervical stimulation add fun to my sex life?
 Yes!